 Updated 2019.
 ‘I feel like I’m in another country!’.
 These were my words on my Instagram Stories after arriving in the town of McLeod Ganj, a town within the Dharamshala area of India, up in the state of Himachal Pradesh with a big Tibetan Influence.

 So here is my guide to the area of Dharamshala for travellers and backpackers including things to do, where to stay, places to eat and things to note about Dharamshala and McLeod Ganj especially!

 To SEE Dharamshala, have a watch of my Youtube Video here:

 Dharamshala is an area and it’s also its own town, and within the area of Dharamshala is also McLeod Ganj, Dharamkot and Bhagsu.
 So when people say they are visiting Dharamshala, like I am saying, I mean the area it’s in with it’s other towns and villages.
 This confused me when researching where to stay in Dharamshala so I wanted to clear this up for you!

 Getting to Dharamshala By Train

 Dharamshala does not have a train station, the nearest station is Pathankot which is 85km to the East of Dharamshala and a then a 2.5hour drive up very windy roads, so getting to Dharamshala by train is not the best option although here is information on how to get from Pathankot to Mcleod Ganj by bus if you wish to do this journey.

 Getting to Dharamshala By Air

 Kangra Airport (also known as Dharamshala Airport when you type it in on Skyscanner) is the closest airport and only a 30-minute drive from Dharamshala.
 Internal flights in India can be pretty cheap so you can fly to Dharamshala from Delhi or elsewhere in India if you wish.
 Check out flights on Skyscanner here and look at transfers from Kangra Airport to Dharamshala here!

 Getting to Dharamshala By Bus

-Travelling to and from Dharamshala by bus is the easiest and cheapest option even if it’s not the nicest due to the bumpy and windy roads that surround this area.
+Travelling to and from Dharamshala by bus is the easiest and cheapest option, even if it’s not the nicest due to the bumpy and windy roads that surround this area.